Harvard-Neutrino/SIREN/README.md

 Use the native library and the Python wheel in **separate processes**.
 Loading both cores into one process duplicates internal state, including particle-ID allocation.
 This restriction applies in either loading order, even to binaries from the same build.
+On platforms where loaded-library inspection is available, importing `siren` checks for an already loaded standalone core and raises `ImportError`.
+The guard is best effort; the separate-process requirement still applies when inspection is unavailable (for example, Linux without `/proc`).
-Importing `siren` checks for an already loaded standalone core and raises `ImportError`; do not load the native core after importing the wheel or bypass this check by importing extension files directly.
+Do not load the native core after importing the wheel or bypass this check by importing extension files directly.
+Wheel acceptance requires library inspection.
 The CMake target uses its configured Python interpreter to package the binaries;
 build it with the interpreter and architecture that will run the wheel.
 On macOS, configure `CMAKE_OSX_DEPLOYMENT_TARGET` and, when needed,